groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.lookup`<a id="groundxdocumentslookup"></a>

-Look up existing documents by processId, bucketId, or projectId
+lookup the document(s) associated with a processId, bucketId, or projectId.

 #### 🛠️ Usage<a id="🛠️-usage"></a>